Heavy downpours from Nicholas batter Texas, Louisiana | Science-Environment

 Heavy rains lashed Texas and Louisiana on Tuesday as Hurricane Nicholas weakened into a tropical storm, bringing the threat of widespread floods and power outages as it swept down the U.S. Gulf Coast.
 It is the second major storm to threaten the region in recent weeks after Hurricane Ida killed more than two dozen people https://www.reuters.com/world/us/evacuees-urged-not-return-home-after-devastation-storm-ida-2021-09-01 in August and devastated communities in Louisiana near New Orleans.

 Nicholas should weaken further and become a depression by Wednesday, the National Hurricane Center (NHC) said.
 It could still cause life-threatening flash floods across the Deep South in the next couple of days, the agency warned.
-Nicholas was about 15 miles (25 km) south-southwest of Houston by 7 a.m.
-Central Time (1200 GMT), heading north-northeast with maximum sustained winds of 60 miles per hour (95 km per hour), the NHC said in a bulletin.
+Nicholas was about 10 miles (15 km) southeast of Houston by 10 a.m.
+Central Time (1400 GMT), heading northeast with maximum sustained winds of 45 miles per hour (75 km per hour), the NHC said in a bulletin.

 The Houston Independent School District along with dozens of schools districts across both states canceled Tuesday classes.
 The METRO in Houston resumed limited light rail and bus service on Tuesday.
 Hundreds of flights were canceled or delayed at airports in Corpus Christi and Houston.